mazerab/flc-adv-change-order-powerbi/README.md

 - Launch PowerBI Desktop and open the template.
 - Enter the correct values in the parameters dialog.
 ![alt text](https://github.com/mazerab/flc-adv-change-order-powerbi/blob/master/www/img/PowerBI%20Parameters.png)
+  To find the dmsID of the change order, simply open the change order in your browser and copy the dmsID value found in the URL in the address bar.
 - Review the results
 ![alt text](https://github.com/mazerab/flc-adv-change-order-powerbi/blob/master/www/img/Report%20Results.png)